Nonlinear travelling waves on non-Euclidean spaces

 \section{Abstract}

-We study solutions of the form $v(t, x) = e^{i\lambda t}u(g(t)x)$, where $g(t)$ represents a one-parameter family of isometries, to nonlinear Schr{\"o}dinger and Klein-Gordon equations on Riemannian manifolds, both compact and non-compact ones.
-The emphasis will be on the NLKG.
-Here $g(t)$ is generated by a Killing field $X$ and the case of interest is when $X$ has length $\leq 1$, which leads to hypoelliptic operators with loss of at least one derivative.
+We study travelling wave solutions, that is, solutions of the form $v(t, x) = e^{i\lambda t}u(g(t)x)$, to nonlinear Schr{\"o}dinger and Klein-Gordon equations on Riemannian manifolds, both compact and non-compact ones, with emphasis on the NLKG.
+Here $g(t)$ represents a one-parameter family of isometries generated by a Killing field $X$ and a case of particular interest is when $X$ has length $\leq 1$, which leads in certain settings to hypoelliptic operators with loss of at least one derivative.
 In the compact case, we establish existence of travelling wave solutions via ``energy'' minimization methods and prove that at least compact isotropic manifolds have \emph{genuinely} travelling waves.
-We establish certain sharp estimates on low dimensional spheres that improve results in ~\cite{T1} and carry out the subelliptic analysis for NLKG on spheres of higher dimensions utilizing their homogeneous coset space properties.
-These subelliptic phenomenon have no parallel in the setting of flat spaces.
-We also study related phenomenon on complete noncompact manifolds which have a certain radial symmetry using concentration-compactness type arguments.
-Lastly, we establish that small perturbations of the Killing field result in small perturbations of the resulting travelling waves.
+We establish certain sharp regularity estimates on low dimensional spheres that improve results in ~\cite{T1} and carry out the subelliptic analysis for NLKG on spheres of higher dimensions utilizing their homogeneous coset space properties.
+Such subelliptic phenomenon have no parallel in the setting of flat spaces.
+We will also study related phenomenon on complete noncompact manifolds with certain symmetry assumptions using concentration-compactness type arguments.